ParkerLab/FAP_paper/figure 5/README.md

 snRNA based analyses:

-3_clustering.R - R code to generate Figure 4C-D and Supp Fig 4A-C. (This also has code for Fig S4A comparing to census-seq, and Fig 5A / Fig S5A-C as those are based on the clustering analyses.)
+3_clustering.R - R code to generate Figure 5C-D and Supp Fig 5A-C. (This also has code for Fig S5A comparing to census-seq, and Fig 6A / Fig S6A-C as those are based on the clustering analyses.)

-4_correlation.R - R code to generate Figure SB.
+4_correlation.R - R code to generate Figure S5B.

 5_differential_expression.R - Code to run MAST and identify differentially expressed genes between insulin and basal samples.
-Contains instructions for Figure 4F.
+Contains instructions for Figure 5F.

 6_gene_set_enrich_analysis.ipynb - Code to run clusterProfiler and identify enriched gene sets in the differentially expressed genes.

-7_gse_plots.R - Code to generate Figure 4G and Supp 4E based on gene set enrichment.
+7_gse_plots.R - Code to generate Figure 5G and Supp 5E based on gene set enrichment.
 (Can use both 6_gene_set_enrich_analysis.ipynb and/or 7_gse_plots.R to get Table S1.)

 snATAC based analyses: